 Toyota Urban Cruiser Hyryder

 Being Toyota’s version of the Maruti Grand Vitara, the Toyota Hyryder adds the Japanese manufacturer’s reputation to an already capable product.
-Sharing its powertrains with the Grand Vitara, the Hyryder also offers a mileage of up to 27.97 km/l with its strong-hybrid engine and therefore is one of the most fuel-efficient cars in India.
-In recent years, the demand for the Hyryder has increased considerably and even though it saw a 23 percent decline in year-on-year sales last month, the Japanese SUV comfortably made it to the list of top selling SUVs.
+Sharing its powertrains with the Grand Vitara, the Hyryder also offers a mileage of up to 27.97 km/l with its strong-hybrid engine and, therefore, is one of the most fuel-efficient cars in India.
+In the last few years, the demand for the Hyryder has increased considerably.
+In March 2025, the Japanese mid-size SUV collected sales of 5,286 units, and despite the 11 percent decline in year-on-year sales, it comfortably managed to bag a spot among the top selling SUVs.

 Tata Curvv

-In true Tata fashion, the Indian carmaker has once again done something mould-breaking and launched a stunning mass-market coupe SUV, Tata Curvv, recently.
+In true Tata fashion, the Indian carmaker has once again done something mould-breaking and recently launched a stunning mass-market coupe SUV, Tata Curvv.
 The Tata Curvv is on sale in both ICE and EV avatars and is here to take on the likes of mid-size SUVs.
-Being a coupe SUV, the Curvv is a fresh and spellbinding car for most buyers and to challenge cars like the Hyundai Creta, the Curvv packs a lot of features and offers a segment-leading ride comfort.
-It’s also one of the safest cars in India as it has scored a full 5-star rating in the Bharat NCAP safety test.
-As far as sales are concerned, the Curvv is doing significantly well as of now, but it can also be the first mover advantage.
-In February 2025, the Curvv grabbed a spot on the list of best-selling SUVs, with sales of 3,483 units.
+Being a coupe SUV, the Curvv is a fresh and spellbinding car for most buyers.
+To challenge cars like the Hyundai Creta, the Curvv packs a lot of features and offers a segment-leading ride comfort.
+It’s also one of the safest cars in India, as it has scored a full 5-star rating in the Bharat NCAP safety test.
+As far as sales are concerned, the Curvv is doing significantly well as of now, but it can also be the first-mover advantage.
+In March 2025, the Curvv grabbed a spot on the list of best-selling SUVs, with sales of 3,785 units.

 Toyota Fortuner

-For a price tag that is nearly twice as expensive compared to that of the other cars on this list, the Toyota Fortuner is the most prominent car on this list.
-The prominence of Fortuner is not limited to this list and as a matter of fact, it is acclaimed as the king of SUVs in India.
-What earned the Fortuner this title is its ability to cross the most challenging terrains, the ample space it has for all seven passengers, and most importantly its statesman appeal that has made it a favourite of elites.
-With such an unmatchable status, the Fortuner sells more units than that of all its rivals combined every month.
-Last month, the Toyota Fortuner sold 2,876 units, and while this was a 15 percent drop in its year-on-year sales, it once again towered over all rivals by a huge gap.
+At a price tag that is nearly twice as expensive compared to that of the other cars on this list, the Toyota Fortuner is the most prominent car on this list.
+The prominence of the Fortuner is not limited to this list; as a matter of fact, it is acclaimed as the king of SUVs in India.
+What earned the Fortuner this title is its ability to cross the most challenging terrains, the ample space it has for all seven passengers, and, most importantly, its statesman appeal that has made it a favourite of elites.
+With such an unmatchable status, the Fortuner sells more units than all its rivals combined every month.
+Last month, the Toyota Fortuner sold 3,392 units, and despite seeing a 6 percent decline in its year-on-year sales, the SUV towered over all rivals by a huge gap.